mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Arriving at Ftyewirl is a confusing experience for pilots who do not know the system.
-Jump in and you can clearly see the dot of the mainworld on your screen – but the beacon from the starport is located millions of kilometres out.
+Jump in and you can clearly see the dot of the mainworld on your screen – but the beacon from the starport is located millions of kilometers out.
 Ftyewirl Port orbits the fourth planet in the system, an uninhabited ocean world rich in hydrogen.
 Most ships dock at the port, refuel and jump out again without ever visiting the inhabited third planet.